SannatKumar/transparency-nepal/README.md

 # Description
 This is a simple react app project that displays realtime corona virus result from Nepal using the web API available.
 Also, the Project displays the user operating system.
+The Project also has a new login section.
 The portfolio section is in progress.

 # Bolier Plate code